×

 A Brief Description

-Bureau of Immigration (BoI) was setup in 1971 by Government of India to undertake Immigration facilities in the country.
-BoI is headed by Commissioner of Immigration and assisted by FRROs for immigration facilitation service at airports and work relating to registration of foreigners under various Acts and Rules.
-Altogether, there are 82 Immigration Check Posts all over India, catering to international traffic.
-Out of these, 27 ICPs are functioning under the BoI, while the remaining ones are being managed by the concerned State Governments.
-At present, there are 12 FFROs in major cities i.e. Delhi, Mumbai, Kolkata, Chennai, Amritsar, Bengaluru, Hyderabad, Calicut, Cochin, Goa & Trivandrum and Chief Immigration officer in Ahmedabad.
-At remaining places District Superintendent of Police (SP)/District Police Chief Officer functions as FRO to facilitate foreigners.
+The Bureau of Immigration (BoI) was established in 1971 by the Government of India to manage immigration services across the country.
+It is headed by the Commissioner of Immigration and is supported by Foreigners Regional Registration Offices (FRROs) for providing immigration facilitation at airports and handling the registration of foreigners under various Acts and Rules.
+India currently has 82 Immigration Check Posts (ICPs) catering to international traffic.
+Among these, 27 are operated by the BoI, while the remaining are managed by the respective State Governments.
+At present, there are 12 FRROs located in major cities, including Delhi, Mumbai, Kolkata, Chennai, Amritsar, Bengaluru, Hyderabad, Calicut, Cochin, Goa, Trivandrum, and a Chief Immigration Officer in Ahmedabad.
+In other locations, the District Superintendent of Police (SP) or the District Police Chief serves as the Foreigners Registration Officer (FRO) to assist foreign nationals.

 MISSION STATEMENT - “VISION, MISSION AND VALUES"

-The Foreigners Regional Registration Office is the primary agency to regulate the registration, movement, stay, departure and also for recommending the extension of staying in India.
-In other places, the Superintendent of Police (SP)/District Police Chief of the Districts are registration Officers for foreigners.
-The State Registration Officer in the State Capital functions as the liaison office between the Foreigners’ Registration Officers (FROs) and the government.
+The Foreigners Regional Registration Office is the primary agency responsible for regulating the registration, movement, stay, and departure of foreigner visitors, as well as recommending extensions of stay in India.
+In districts without an FRRO, the SP or the District Police Chief serves as the Registration Officer.
+Additionally, the State Registration Officer located in the state capital functions as a liaison between the local FROs and the state government.

 B.Contact